Who is Seahorse on The Masked Singer?

 Who are the contestants in the Masked Singer line-up?

-There are still 11 contestants in The Masked Singer season two following Alien being first out after a battle to remain in the competition against Robin.
+There are still 10 contestants left in The Masked Singer season two following Alien being first out after a battle to remain in the competition against Robin.

 Other than those two and Seahorse, this leaves Viking, Blob, Bush Baby, Harlequin, Grandfather Clock, Dragon, Swan, Badger and Sausage fighting it out to be the final person asked to reveal who they actually are.